Haletran/Obsidian-documents/README.md

 git clone https://github.com/Haletran/Obsidian-documents.git
 ```

-There's also some notes on this [Google Drive](https://drive.google.com/drive/folders/1Pw3IrUWfMep7SzaudP9mUhFDaL4ttfhf?usp=sharing) if you are interested by that.
+There's also some notes on this [Google Drive](https://drive.google.com/drive/folders/1Pw3IrUWfMep7SzaudP9mUhFDaL4ttfhf?usp=sharing) if you are interested by you want more.